Do Snapdragons Come Back Every Year?

 Read more

-Remove lower leaves and dip the cut end into rooting hormone.
-Plant the cutting in a pot filled with moist, well-draining soil.
-Keep the soil consistently moist and place the pot in indirect, bright light.
+Next, plant the cutting in a pot filled with moist, well-draining soil and keep the soil consistently moist with indirect, bright light.

 Read more

-Enclosing the pot in a plastic bag helps maintain humidity.
-Within a few weeks, roots should develop, enabling transplantation of the new snapdragon plants into the garden.
+Finally, you need to enclose the pot in a plastic bag to maintain humidity.
+Within a few weeks, roots should develop, then you can transplant them into the garden.

 Read more